Astro Filter: Photographing stars at night with a modified camera

 Full spectrum conversion for astrophotography

-A Full Spectrum conversion with 280 nm long pass filter opens the camera for the complete spectrum from UV to IR, including the H-alpha range.
-Such a camera can be operated without additional filters with an actual gain in sensitivity.
-On the other hand, one is very flexible and can use pre-screw filters on the lens or telescope to narrow the spectrum.
-Multispectral imaging with narrow bandpass filters and rather scientific analyses become possible, you really have the maximum freedom with such a camera.
+A Full Spectrum conversion with 280 nm long-pass filter opens the camera for the complete spectrum from the UV to the IR range, i.e. including the H-alpha range.
+Such a camera can be operated without additional filters with a real gain in sensitivity.
+On the other hand, you are very flexible and can use screw-on filters on the lens or telescope to narrow the spectrum.
+Multispectral images with narrow-bandpass filters and more scientific analyses are possible, you really have maximum freedom with such a camera.

-However, the colors produced by a Full Spectrum camera are clearly "off" due to the mixture of various wavelengths and require extensive post-processing if no additional filters are used.
-With long focal lengths and telescopes, this is usually relatively easily corrected by white balance.
-In addition to the shifted colors, other weaknesses of the lens will present themselves.
+However, the colors produced by a full spectrum camera are clearly "off" due to the mixture of various wavelengths and require extensive post-processing if no additional filters are used.
+With long focal lengths and telescopes, this can usually be corrected relatively easily using a white balance.
+In addition to the shifted colors, other weaknesses of the lens will also present themselves.
 UV and IR light, which hit the sensor in certain proportions, are diffracted to different degrees.
-Simple put, an increased amount of chromatic aberration and color fringing is to be expected, which is why "naked" photography without additional filters is problematic.
+In general, an increased level of chromatic aberrations and color fringing is to be expected, which is why "naked" photography without additional filters is problematic.

 Left: Normal camera | Right: Full Spectrum camera